RMJHQwQ/MPT/README.md

 ```

 # Data
 In this paper, we construct four datasets with multi-perspective thinkings from the LMMs in multimodal sentiment analysis tasks on the basis of the datasets MVSA, Memotion and the CH-Mits.
 These four datasets file is given in this repository whose filename ends with '.tsv'.
+(Tips: If you see the encoding errors in the annonymous repository, you can download the ```.tsv``` file on your own device and then the errors will disappear.)

 We upload the original MVSA-Single dataset in the MVSA-Single folder.